The Swinging Barmaids

 The Swinging Barmaids is a 1975 American exploitation film about a serial killer who targets cocktail waitresses.
 The film was directed by Gus Trikonis, and stars Bruce Watson, Laura Hippe, William Smith, and Dyanne Thorne.
+It was re-released in 1980 as Eager Beavers.

+William Smith later recalled "Jesus Christ, that was a wild fuckin’ movie!
+(Laughing) Yeah, that was kind of fun."

 Plot

-After murdering a cocktail waitress at the Swing-A-Ling Club, a psychotic killer disguises himself and gains employment at the same club where he continues his killing spree.
-Three of the club's barmaids and a police lieutenant attempt to stop him.
+After murdering Boo-Boo, a cocktail waitress at the Swing-A-Ling Club, Tom, a psychotic killer, disguises himself and gains employment as a bouncer at the same club where he continues his killing spree.
+While police lieutenant Harry White attempts to stop him, Tom sets his sights on 'pure' waitress Jenny.